v-pbartley/openhack-mc4h/Challenge-16/Challenge-Consent.md

 + Azure Healthcare APIs FHIR service instance with patient data
 + Secure FHIR Proxy service successfully deployed
 + Postman (https://www.postman.com/downloads/) or Visual Studio Code with the REST Client extension (https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
++ Multiple Azure AD users to simulate user and or administrator access to the FHIR service.

 ## Step - 1 Configure Postman

-1. Configure postman using thre guidance provided in [Challenge 1](../Challenge-1/Readme.md)
+1. Configure postman using the guidance provided in [Challenge 1](../Challenge-1/Readme.md)
 2. Confirm that the FHIR service contains Patient resources.
 ![Patient Resources](./images/patient-count-postman.png)
 3. Select a Patient resource and record the patient identifier.
 This will be used to create the Consent resource